stanleycyang/react-native-file-transfer/README.md

 2. In xcode: Add `RTCFileTransfer.m` in `Your Project > Libraries > React > Base`.

 # how to use it
-When you properly add the `RCTFileTransfer.m` file to your xcode project you may now use it in the js files.
+When you properly add the `RTCFileTransfer.m` file to your xcode project you may now use it in the js files.
 Example usage:
 ```javascript
 var { NativeModules } = require('react-native');
 var obj = {